 Pennsylvania is home to several world-class art museums, but Happy Travelers know there is always more to uncover in the Keystone State.
 Take the road less traveled and spark your creativity at some of Pennsylvania’s lesser-known art spots.

-See some of the world’s finest Asian artwork at The Maridon Museum in Butler.
+See some of the world’s finest Asian artwork at The Maridon Museum.
 In a beautiful example of “East meets West,” the Maridon’s focus on Chinese and Japanese art and culture — paired with its 300+ pieces of German Meissen porcelain — help to make this museum an art-lovers' dream.

-Immerse yourself in the works of Mary Cassatt, John Singer Sargent, Louis Comfort Tiffany, and artwork showcasing the beauty and history of southwestern Pennsylvania at the Westmoreland Museum of American Art in Greensburg.
+Immerse yourself in the works of Mary Cassatt, John Singer Sargent, Louis Comfort Tiffany, and artwork showcasing the beauty and history of southwestern Pennsylvania at the Westmoreland Museum of American Art.
 Then get in tune with your creative side at one of the many art programs offered by the museum for both children and adults in a variety of media and styles.

-The buildings and grounds of the old Bucks County jail play host to the James A. Michener Art Museum in Doylestown featuring the rich artistic and cultural heritage of Bucks County and a world-class collection of Pennsylvania Impressionist paintings.
+The buildings and grounds of the old Bucks County jail play host to the James A. Michener Art Museum, featuring the rich artistic and cultural heritage of Bucks County and a world-class collection of Pennsylvania Impressionist paintings.
 Enjoy workshops, classes, programs, and events for all ages and experience levels at this must-see arts destination.

-Discover more than 2,000 years of artwork – from Ancient Coptic textile fragments to an actual home library designed by renowned architect, Frank Lloyd Wright, and works by American, European, and Asian artists at the Allentown Art Museum in Allentown.
+Discover more than 2,000 years of artwork – from Ancient Coptic textile fragments to an actual home library designed by renowned architect, Frank Lloyd Wright, and works by American, European, and Asian artists at the Allentown Art Museum.

 Altoona’s Southern Alleghenies Museum of Art exhibits a collection of American art from across the country in addition to works by local artists.
 The permanent collection includes 19th and 20th century painting, sculpture, drawing, and prints with works by Mary Cassatt, Helen Frankenthaler, and Andy Warhol.